yabjames/iris-rest-api-template/README.md

 or open the folder in VSCode and do the following:
 ![rest](https://user-images.githubusercontent.com/2781759/78183327-63569800-7470-11ea-8561-c3b547ce9001.gif)

 ## How to Work With it

 This template creates /crud REST web-application on IRIS which implements 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations.
-These interface works with a sample persistent class dc.Sample.Person.
+These interface works with a sample persistent class ehr.cls.Person.

 Open http://localhost:52773/swagger-ui/index.html to test the REST API

 # Testing GET requests

 To test GET you need to have some data.
 You can create it with POST request (see below), or you can create some fake testing data. to do that open IRIS terminal or web terminal on /localhost:52773/terminal/ and call:

 ```
-USER>do ##class(dc.Sample.Person).AddTestData(10)
+USER>do ##class(ehr.cls.Person).AddTestData(10)
 ```

-This will create 10 random records in dc.Sample.Person class.
+This will create 10 random records in ehr.cls.Person class.

 You can get swagger Open API 2.0 documentation on:

 ```
 localhost:52773/crud/_spec
 ```